BuriedInTheGround/carbonize/README.md

 On Windows, Linux, and macOS, you can use [the pre-built binaries].

-If your system has [Go 1.18+], you can build from source:
+If your system has [Go 1.18+], you can build from source.

 ```
-git clone https://interrato.dev/carbonize && cd carbonize
-go build -o . interrato.dev/carbonize/cmd/...
+go install interrato.dev/carbonize/cmd/...@latest
 ```

 <!-- <table>